ripatee/oulu-smartcampus-dataforwarding/README.md

 # HTTP to MQTT forwarder
 HTTP to MQTT forwarder is a program to get IOT-data from HTTP post request, parse it to wanted format and send it to MQTT-broker.
-Software is development to one specific purpose and enviroment only.
+Software is developed to one specific purpose and enviroment only.

 ### To-Do
 Error-handling